 Reimagining Healthcare Access in Rural Communities

-Synergy Saturday is the first initiative of its kind—an innovative, community-based model that rebrands healthcare as engaging, relevant, and accessible, particularly for youth and underserved populations.
+is the first initiative of its kind—an innovative, community-based model that rebrands healthcare as engaging, relevant, and accessible, particularly for youth and underserved populations.
 Without sacrificing clinical quality or standards of care, we make health education FUNctional while honoring the dignity and needs of seniors, working families, and the medically underserved.

 We don’t just deliver screenings.
 We close gaps—economic, ethnic, generational, and geographic.
 By doing so, we’ve built a mobile, intergenerational, and multicultural movement that brings award-winning, person-centered care to people where they live, work, worship, and gather.